mathesar-foundation/mathesar-wiki/docs/design/specs/table-inspector.md

 The table inspector can be in exactly one of the following modes, available as tabs on the UI:

-> :full_moon: The mockups in the following sections has an "Edit Selection" button.
+> The mockups in the following sections has an "Edit Selection" button.
 This button will not be a part of the Cycle 3.

-> :fire: The mockups in the following sections contains a "Delete \_\_" button.
+> The mockups in the following sections contains a "Delete \_\_" button.
 This button will not be fixed at the bottom rather will a part of the normal flow inside the "Actions" section

 ### Table Mode